AdobeDocs/campaign-standard.en/help/api/using/why-using-campaign-standard-apis.md

 * Event based transactional communication triggering – order confirmation, booking Itinerary, password reset, etc.
 * Even cart abandonment email communication.

 Sign up landing pages provide a way for customers or prospects to register their name and email address.
-Once ACS captures the profile information and preferences, Campaign Standard can send personalized messages based on the person’s interests.
+Once Campaign Standard captures the profile information and preferences, it can send personalized messages based on the person’s interests.

 They are built with the elements below:

 1. A registration form with campaign API listeners.